Online Bilevel Optimization: Regret Analysis of Online Alternating Gradient Methods: Algorithm and Regret Bounds

-\subsection{Local Regret Minimization}
+\subsubsection{Local Regret Minimization}

-In this section, we consider the problem of online bilevel learning with non-convex outer losses.
-While minimizing the regret \eqref{reg:bilevel:dynamic} makes sense for online convex functions $\{f_t\}_{t=1}^T$, it is not appropriate for general nonconvex online costs since the global minimization of a non-convex objective is intractable in general.
-We address this issue with a combined approach, leveraging optimality criteria and measures from (offline) non-convex bilevel analysis, together with smoothing of the online part of the outer objective function similar to \cite{hazan2017efficient}.
+In this section, we consider online bilevel learning with non-convex outer losses.
+While minimizing the regret \eqref{reg:bilevel:dynamic} makes sense for online convex functions $\{f_t\}_{t=1}^T$, it is not appropriate for general non-convex online costs, as the global minimization of a non-convex objective is generally intractable.
+We address this issue with a combined approach, leveraging optimality criteria and measures from offline non-convex bilevel analysis, together with smoothing of the online part of the outer objective function similar to \citep{hazan2017efficient}.
+Throughout this section, we set $\mc{X}\equiv\mb{R}^{d_1}$.

-Throughout this section, we set $\mc{X}=\mb{R}^{d_1}$.
-For the sequence $\{u_i\}_{i=1}^{w-1}$ given in Definition~\ref{def:avg:grad} and for all $w \in[T]$, we define the following \textit{bilevel local regret}:
+For the sequence $\{u_i\}_{i=0}^{w-1}$ given in Definition~\ref{def:avg:grad} and for all $w \in[T]$, we define the following \textit{bilevel local regret}: